Wgmlgz/zhaba-script/docs/struct.md

   ...
 ```

-To access object for which you are writing implementation you can use `slf` who is the first argument that provided implicitly to your function. `slf` has type of a pointer to a type written after `impl`.
+To access the object for which you are writing implementation you can use `slf` who is the first argument that is provided implicitly to your function. `slf` has the type of a pointer to a type written after `impl`.
 Continuing the example about the Vector, this is some example of `impl` and `slf` usage.

 ```rust